ghiggi/gpm_api/docs/source/00_introduction.rst

 GPM Products
 -------------------

-Here below we provide an introduction to the different types of GPM products.
+In the following subsections the different types of GPM products are presented.

 .. _radar_reflectivity: